heidelbergcement/whisper-pandas/README.md

 * Mucho less likely you will shoot yourself in the foot
 * Mucho speedy

-It's a from-scratch Whisper read implementation using Numpy & Pandas, using objects for the metadata and some conveniences like quickly showing what data is available in a given file or reading zipped files.
+Currently we use `whisper.info` internally to read the metadata, and then Numpy & Pandas to read the data, using objects for the metadata and some conveniences like quickly showing what data is available in a given file or reading zipped files.